MarcoAntonioli/Churn-Rate-Analysis/README.md

 8) “MonthlyCharges”, The amount charged to the customer monthly
 9) “TotalCharges”, The total amount charged to the customer
 10) “Churn”,Whether the customer churned or not (Yes or No).
-This represents the label that your model should try to predict, so you’ll find yourself facing with a supervised machine learning problem (supervised means that you know what you’re trying to predict, i.e. the “Churn” label).
+This represents the label that the model should try to predict, so we found ourselves facing with a supervised machine learning problem.

 We decided to tackle the problem by deploying a machine learning algorithm in order to train a model on the set trying to predict as precisely as possible if the customer will or won’t leave the company in the next future.